apideck-libraries/portman/README.md

 2. Goto the root folder of your project

-3. Copy `./env-postman-app-example` as `.env` in the root folder of
+3. Copy [env-postman-app-example](./.env-postman-app.example) as `.env` in the root folder of your project

-4. Enter your Postman API key in your local `.env`
+4. Enter your Postman API key in a local `.env` file, as `POSTMAN_API_KEY=[replace with valid Postman api key]`

-It is recommended to put a separate `.env` file lives in the root of your project to hold your `POSTMAN_API_KEY`.
+Next to the Postman API key, you can also pass along the Postman Workspace name & the specific Postman Collection UID.

+Supported Postman API .ENV variables:
+- **POSTMAN_API_KEY** : Post Postman API key
+- **POSTMAN_WORKSPACE_NAME** : Postman Workspace name to target the upload of the generated Postman collection
+- **POSTMAN_COLLECTION_UID** : Postman collection UID to upload with the generated Postman collection

+The `POSTMAN_WORKSPACE_NAME` & `POSTMAN_COLLECTION_UID` variables can also be set as CLI Options `--postmanWorkspaceName` & `--postmanUid` , which will overrule the variables defined in the .ENV file.

-Do not commit this `.env` in any version systems like GIT since it contains credentials.
+> **RECOMMENDATION**: Do not commit this `.env` in any versioning system like GIT since it contains credentials.

 # Credits